Why is this medication prescribed?

 Before taking sulfasalazine,

-- tell your doctor and pharmacist what prescription and nonprescription medications you are taking, especially digoxin (Lanoxin), folic acid, and vitamins.
+- tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
+Be sure to mention any of the following: digoxin (Lanoxin), folic acid, and methotrexate (Trexall, Xatmep).

 - tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
 If you become pregnant while taking sulfasalazine, call your doctor.